wp-plugins/child-theme-configurator/readme.txt

 You can make any manual changes you wish to the stylesheet.
 Just make sure you import the revised stylesheet using the Parent/Child panel or the Configurator will overwrite your changes the next time you use it.
 Just follow the steps as usual but select the "Use Existing Child Theme" radio button as the "Child Theme" option.
 The Configurator will automatically update its internal data from the new stylesheet.

-= Why are my menus displaying incorrectly when I activate the new child theme? =

-The child theme creates a new instance in the WordPress options data and the menus have to be assigned.
-Go to Appearance > Menus and assign locations to each of the menus for the new Child Theme.

 = If the parent theme changes (e.g., upgrade), do I have to update the child theme? =

 No. This is the point of using child themes.
 Changes to the parent theme are automatically inherited by the child theme.